mandelsoft/kubelink/README.md

-If the foreign API server is used by the kubernetes plugin of coredns, its advertised service account (or the manually maintained credentials) are used to access the service objects of the foreign cluster and must have the appropriate permissions.
+If the foreign API server is used by the kubernetes plugin of coredns, its advertised service account (or the manually maintained credentials) is used to access the service objects of the foreign cluster and must have the appropriate permissions.

 In all cases the option `--dns-propgation` must be set to enable the